Are you charging what you're worth?

 Charges are based on the hours worked, including shooting, travel, and editing.

-Example: A photographer charges $100 per hour, covering both shooting and post-production.
+For example, a photographer charges $100 per hour, covering both shooting and post-production.

 What Should You Charge?

-Photographers typically charge based on experience level:
+Photographers typically set their hourly rate by experience level:

-• Student: $35 – $90 per hour
+• Student: $35 to $90 per hour.

-• Semi-professional: $50 – $150 per hour
+• Semi-professional: $50 to $150 per hour.

-• Professional: $75 – $300 per hour
+• Professional: $75 to $300 per hour.

-• Top professional: $250 – $500 per hour
+• Top professional: $250 to $500 per hour.

-The final rate can also depend on:
+Your final rate can also depend on:

-• Complexity of the shoot – More production, lighting setups, or editing time increases costs.
+• Complexity of the shoot: More production, lighting setups, or editing time increases costs.

-• Location – Big cities often command higher rates than smaller towns.
+• Location: Big cities often command higher rates than smaller towns.

 Pros:

-Easy for custom jobs – Works well for events, corporate photography, and unpredictable shoots.
+• Easy for custom jobs: Works well for events, corporate photography, and unpredictable shoots.

 Cons:

-Clients may push back – They might not see the value of behind-the-scenes work.
+• Clients may push back: They might not see the value of behind-the-scenes work.

-Doesn’t account for expertise – A highly skilled photographer may take less time but produce better results.
+• Doesn't account for expertise: A highly skilled photographer may take less time but produce better results.

 Package Pricing

-Example: A portrait photographer might offer:
+For example, a portrait photographer might offer:

-• Basic Package: 30-minute session, 10 edited images – $250
+• Basic package: 30-minute session, 10 edited images, $250.

-• Premium Package: 1-hour session, 25 images, print bundle – $500
+• Premium package: 1-hour session, 25 images, print bundle, $500.

 Pros:

-Simplifies pricing for clients – Clear, upfront costs with no surprises.
+• Simplifies pricing for clients: Clear, upfront costs with no surprises.

-Increases perceived value – Clients get a full package rather than worrying about hourly rates.
+• Increases perceived value: Clients get a full package rather than worrying about hourly rates.

 Cons:

-Which Pricing Model is Best?
+Which Pricing Model Is Best?

-Best for ease of booking → Package Pricing
+• Best for ease of booking: package pricing.

 Freelance Photographer Pricing